-Other considerations: The current rate of evictions may increase, and soon, with the expiring of a state moratorium on evictions and a federal boost to unemployment.
+The current rate of evictions may increase, and soon, with the expiring of a state moratorium on evictions and a federal boost to unemployment.
 In April, at the very beginning of the pandemic, BARHA reported that 12% of its members’ tenants did not pay, about 1,600 units.
 The organization represents property owners who collectively account for about 63% of Boulder’s rental housing stock.

 Boulder’s program won’t means test, which has both pros and cons.
 As stated above, some cities have limited their programs to those of lower incomes, which could limit costs.
 Leaving it available to all may include some middle-wage earners, who could still struggle to afford legal representation.
 Probably, though, it will be a wash, since most people face eviction due to nonpayment, suggesting financial strain.
 Organizations which serve low-income populations report that, often, eviction is precipitated by personal or financial crisis.